 A study conducted by the Incentive Research Foundation found that a properly constructed incentive program can increase performance by up to 44%.
 For an employer, that is a major difference in quality of work and product turnout.
 The implementation of a good incentive program communicates to an employee that that are valuable.
 Recognition and tangible rewards both offer meaning to an employee’s work, and engage people to participate in a challenge to prove (or improve) their quality of work.

 At companies that offer incentive packages, anniversary awards, and structural benefits, employers report higher levels of employee retention, satisfaction, and quality of work.
-The evidence proves that in fact, incentives do improve productivity.
+The evidence suggests that in fact, incentives do improve productivity.